ianmaclarty/amulet/doc/api_ref.rst

     ..  object:: window.height

-        The height of the window in the window's coordinate space.
+        The height of the window in the window's default coordinate space.
         This will always be equal to the ``height`` setting supplied when the window was created if the ``letterbox`` setting is enabled.
 Otherwise it may be larger, but it will never be